Does Homeowners Insurance Cover Earthquakes?

 Was your home built with earthquakes in mind?

-The type of land your foundation sits on, including soil and the slope of your land.
+The land your foundation sits on, including soil and the slope of your land.

 The amount of annual rainfall.